Ecommerce Website Design South Africa: Best Practices for Sales

 Good ecommerce design is not only about getting the first conversion.

-It can also support larger baskets through:
+It can also support larger baskets through relevant prompts.

-• helpful product recommendations
+• helpful product recommendations.

-• useful bundle logic
+• useful bundle logic.

-• related-product placement
+• related-product placement.

-• cleaner upsell moments
+• cleaner upsell moments.

 The key is relevance.
 Upsells work best when they feel helpful, not pushy.